First (or last, depending on how you look at it!) the Western New Year comes and goes.

-Then, another holiday comes around for many Asian people — the Lunar New Year, also known as the Chinese New Year or spring festival.
+Then, another holiday comes around for many Asian peoples — the Lunar New Year, also known as the Chinese New Year or spring festival.

-With the Chinese New Year comes red envelopes and a whole lot of Chinese New Year greeting cards.
+With Chinese New Year come red envelopes and a whole lot of Chinese New Year greeting cards.

 It’s not a holiday where you get to neglect greeting cards, specifically as part of the hong bao — the red envelopes that are emblematic of the holiday.

 So the question becomes — What do you write on your Chinese New Year greeting card?

 Keep reading to find out what’s lucky, and what you should never say.
 If you’re looking for specific phrases to copy and edit to you liking, then our Chinese New Year quotes for cards is the page for you.